 For many years, Florida has been a significant part of the global drug trade.
-Due to its geographic proximity to source countries and the interstate highway system, Florida provides easy entry and transshipment opportunities for a variety of drugs such as cocaine, heroin and cannabis arriving through the Mexican and Caribbean corridors.
+Due to its geographic proximity to source countries and the interstate highway system, Florida provides easy entry and transshipment opportunities for a variety of drugs such as cocaine, heroin, and cannabis arriving through the Mexican and Caribbean corridors.
 In addition, the diversion of cannabis from states with legal medical or recreational marijuana, the domestic productions of methamphetamines in clandestine laboratories, the diversion of pharmaceutical drugs from legitimate sources, and the emergence of illicit synthetic substances has created an extremely diverse drug landscape statewide.
-Some areas are tentatively reporting a leveling off in the number of deaths caused by drug use, but it is unclear if this will lead to a sustained decrease.
-According to the Medical Examiners Commission's (MEC) 2019 Interim Drugs Identified in Deceased Persons Report, the total number of drug-related deaths increased by one percent in the first half of 2019.
-The MEC 2020 Interim report shows the total number of drug-related deaths increased by 13 percent during the first half of 2020 when compared to the first half of 2019.
-The interim report early numbers are indicative of an increase in drug-related deaths; however, a clear picture will not be available until the final report is updated at the end of 2021.
+The MEC 2021 Interim report shows the total number of drug-related deaths increased by seven percent during the first half of 2021 when compared to the first half of 2020.
+The interim report early numbers are indicative of an increase in drug-related deaths; however, a clear picture will not be available until the final report is updated at the end of 2022.

 The emergence of fentanyl and fentanyl analogs in the illicit drug market has surpassed heroin as a serious drug threat to both users and to law enforcement and first responders.
 The Drug Enforcement Administration (DEA) has characterized fentanyl as "the most prevalent and the most significant synthetic opioid threat to the United States and will likely remain the most prevalent synthetic opioid threat in the near term."
 Data shows an increase in fentanyl use throughout the state of Florida.
-FDLE launched officer safety training with respect to the safe handling and investigation of drug cases in which fentanyl or fentanyl analogs may be present.
+FDLE launched officer safety training with respect to the safe handling and investigation of drug cases, in which fentanyl or fentanyl analogs may be present.
 The 2017 Legislature scheduled known fentanyl analogs and provided for fentanyl analogs, as yet unseen, in statutory language defining a fentanyl derivative.
 The Legislature also provided for trafficking in fentanyl as a separate offense from trafficking in heroin or other opioids.

-Florida medical examiners have reported data on fentanyl present in death case investigations for some time.
-However, data on fentanyl analogs present in death cases were previously only voluntarily reported and captured in the fentanyl category.
-In 2016, MEC added fentanyl analogs as a separate category.
-The 2020 Interim Drugs Identified in Deceased Persons Report reflected 2,838 Fentanyl and 905 Fentanyl analog occurrences, a 73 and 55 percent increase, respectively, compared with the first half of 2019.
-Fentanyl was listed specifically as the cause of death in 2,622 incidents, with an additional 426 deaths caused primarily by fentanyl analogs, an 83 percent increase and 12 percent decrease, respectively.
+The 2021 Interim Drugs Identified in Deceased Persons Report reflected 3,210 fentanyl and 1,376 fentanyl analog occurrences, an 11 and 51 percent increase, respectively, compared with the first half of 2019.
+Fentanyl was listed specifically as the cause of death in 2,920 incidents, with an additional 574 deaths caused primarily by fentanyl analogs, a 9 percent increase and 40 percent increase, respectively.
+Data indicates that at least 82% of fentanyl occurrences in decedents were illicitly obtained.